SAP/spartacus-docs/_pages/fsa/features/dynamicforms/core/pre-populate-field.md

 }
 ```

-As displayed above, UserPrefillResolver implements given interface and implements dedicated method, so it can take user object from state and find value by key defined as input parameter.
-All these resolver classes will be defined in dynamic forms configuration, so they can be easily extended and overridden:
+As displayed above, UserPrefillResolver implements the given interface and the dedicated method, so it can take the **user** object from the state and find value by the key defined as input parameter.
+All these resolver classes are defined in the dynamicforms configuration, so they can be easily extended and overridden:

 prefill-resolver.interface.ts